 New Apple Watch features make menstrual and ovulation tracking even easier.
-According to a speaker at the Apple event, tens of millions of Apple Watch users use the device’s three-year-old cycle tracking functions, and the Series 8’s “advanced cycle tracking capabilities” will mature the women’s health functions with multiple developments.
-According to Apple, a new temperature sensor on the Apple Watch Series 8 — which will be available later this month — can detect body temperature changes as small as 0.1 degrees Celsius, which is a game changer for ovulation tracking because basal body temperature fluctuates by fractions of a degree during peak ovulation times.
+According to a speaker at the Apple event, tens of millions of google maps apple watch users use the device’s three-year-old cycle tracking functions, and the Series 8’s “advanced cycle tracking capabilities” will mature the women’s health functions with multiple developments.
+According to Apple, a new temperature sensor on the apple watch series 8 design — which will be available later this month — can detect body temperature changes as small as 0.1 degrees Celsius, which is a game changer for ovulation tracking because basal body temperature fluctuates by fractions of a degree during peak ovulation times.
 During overnight body temperature monitoring, the sensor reads wrist temperatures every five seconds.

 Read more; WHAT IS ESIM AND HOW DO YOU USE IT?

 “In the health app, you’ll be able to see nightly shifts from your baseline temperature, which can be caused by things like exercise, jet lag, alcohol, or illness,” Apple says, adding that, while basal temperature tracking is important for fertility and conception, it has traditionally been done “manually, with a thermometer and journal.”
 Apple Watch Series 8 can use temperature data to provide users with a retrospective estimate of when ovulation occurred in the previous cycle and identify potential cycle abnormalities, such as early or late ovulation, and securely store that information so the user can monitor trends or share data with their healthcare provider.